 The Operational Resilience Framework identifies all critical business functions and has determined associated impact tolerances and recovery times.
-This forms part of the key controls followed by the Society.
+This informs the implementation of key controls set by the Society following the new regulatory requirements that came into force from March 2022.